Federated Deep Learning for Intrusion Detection in IoT Networks

 \section{Conclusion and Future Work}

 The purpose of the current study was to design a multi-class \ac{FL}-based \ac{IDS} for \ac{IoT} and evaluate it under realistic non-IID conditions.
-Our experimental results confirmed that training an \ac{FL}-based \ac{IDS} on heterogeneous data, either relying on \acp{DNN} or \acp{DBN}, can significantly reduce the model performance by up to $50$\%.
+Our experimental results confirmed that training an \ac{FL}-based \ac{IDS} on heterogeneous data, either relying on \acp{DNN} or \acp{DBN}, can significantly reduce the model performance by up to 50\%.
 As a mitigation, we investigated the utilisation of a pre-trained Global model.
 We demonstrated that pre-training the Global model in \ac{FL} can address data heterogeneity to some extent.
 In addition, we demonstrated that FedProx and FedYogi increase detection performance since they are designed to address highly non-IID datasets.

-A limitation of this work is that we consider a pre-trained model directly available.
+A limitation of this work is that we consider a pre-trained model available.
 However, it may not always be possible to get public data at the server and pre-train the initial model.
 As such, exploring pre-training with synthetic data would be a fruitful area for further work.
 Finally, it is important to note that normalising the data on each client individually can deteriorate the performance of the model.
 This could be improved by calculating the normalisation parameters centrally, relying on the clients' statistical characteristics.
-However, sharing the statistical parameters of the local datasets can disclose valuable information about the client.
-Hence, we plan to investigate in the future how we can achieve better normalisation whilst preserving full data privacy.
+However, sharing the statistical parameters of the clients can disclose sensitive information.
+Hence, we plan to investigate how we can achieve better normalisation whilst preserving data privacy.